tuokaikyle/antd-v4-starter/README.md

 ## Notes

 After the build it says "Some chunks are larger than 500 kB after minification.".
 Not an issue, only tells might slow down the initial load.
+Mobile display of the table is not optimized.
+Table is best presented on larger screens.